BBC North West Tonight

-BBC North West Tonight is the BBC's regional television news programme covering North West England and the Isle of Man.
-Produced by BBC North West, the programme airs at 1.30pm (as North West Today), 6.30pm and 10.30pm, with shorter bulletins during BBC Breakfast and at the weekends.
-The programme is broadcast from the BBC's MediaCityUK studios at Salford Quays, with district newsrooms based in Liverpool, Blackburn and Chester.
+BBC North West Tonight (known as BBC North West Today during daytime) is the BBC's regional television news programme covering North West England and the Isle of Man.
+Produced by BBC North West, the programme broadcasts from the BBC's MediaCityUK studios at Salford Quays, with district newsrooms based in Liverpool, Blackburn and Chester.

 BBC North West region

-The BBC North West region covers Cheshire, Greater Manchester, Lancashire, Merseyside, northwestern Derbyshire, southern Cumbria, western North Yorkshire, western West Yorkshire and the Isle of Man.
+The BBC North West region covers Cheshire, Greater Manchester, Lancashire, Merseyside, northwestern Derbyshire, northern Staffordshire, southern Cumbria, western North Yorkshire, and the Isle of Man.

 The programme can be watched in any part of the United Kingdom (and Europe) from Astra 1N on Freesat channel 955 and Sky channel 958.
 The latest edition of BBC North West Tonight is also available to watch on BBC iPlayer for 24 hours, like the BBC's other television news bulletins.

+Most of Cumbria is served by Look North that broadcast from Newcastle.
+Southern parts of the county such as Barrow-in-Furness and South Lakeland are still served by North West Tonight.
+Western North Yorkshire (Settle), northern Staffordshire (Biddulph and Kidsgrove) and northwest of Derbyshire (Buxton, Glossop, New Mills and Chapel-en-le-Frith) get their signals from the Winter Hill TV transmitter that broadcast North West Tonight rather than the neighbouring regions of Look North, Midlands Today and East Midlands Today.